 The electronic expansion valve moves to the 40% open position when the unit is not actively cooling.
 The valve may need to be manually positioned for service or troubleshooting.
 The valve can be positioned by using a menu override.
-Once the valve is placed into override, the EEV will remain in the Service Position Override for 5 minutes.

 To manually override the valve: